- Finding relations between unrelated events

 - Can’t handle sample size

-- Will subconsciously look for and interpret information to confirm its own beliefs
+- Looking for and Interpreting information to confirm your own beliefs

-- Thinks what’s in front of him is everything he needs to draw conclusions
+- Thinking what’s in front of him is everything he needs to draw conclusions

-- Will base all subsequent thinking on the first piece of information received
+- Basing all subsequent thinking on the first piece of information received

-- Prevents you from thinking like your customers
+- Preventing you from thinking like your customers

-- Takes things for granted because you’ve always done them this way
+- Taking things for granted because you’ve always done them this way

-- Overestimates the degree at which people agree with you
+- Overestimating the degree at which people agree with you

 Remember how we talked about external validity threats?Well, if you didn’t know about them, you could assume that the lift you see was indeed caused by the put a pink CTA in your variation.
 Not because there is a storm coming that scared people into buying your product for example.
 You’d have been victim of the illusory correlation bias.
 You perceived a relationship between 2 unrelated events.
 Why an A/B Test worked or not isn’t straightforward.
 Be careful not to rush your test analysis.
 Our brain jumps to conclusions like there is no tomorrow.
 (A great book on the subject is “Thinking Fast and Slow”, by Daniel Kahneman.)
 Your results are what you’ll use to take business decisions, so don’t rush your analysis.